Kohulan/DECIMER-Image-Segmentation/README.md

 ## Usage

--  In order to use the scripts clone the repository to your local disk.
-Mask-RCNN runs on a GOU enabled PC, so please do make sure you have all the necessary drivers installed.
+-  To use the scripts clone the repository to your local disk.
+Mask-RCNN runs on a GPU enabled PC, so please do make sure you have all the necessary drivers installed.

 ```
 $ git clone ..